Netflix/metaflow-docs/docs/api/flowspec.md

 This class has no other uses.
 It can't be instantiated directly.

 `FlowSpec` exposes a few methods and attributes that you can use to construct a flow, which are listed below.
-You can add more functionality in your flows through [decorators](decorators).
+You can add more functionality in your flows through [step-level decorators](step-decorators) and [flow-level decorators](flow-decorators).
 To query and manipulate the currently executing run inside your flow, see the [`current`](current) object.
 To access results produced by a flow, see the [Client API](client).

 ### Defining a workflow